-From time to time, the Company becomes involved in claims, vendor disputes and other legal matters arising in the ordinary course of business.
-The Company investigates these claims as they arise.
-Although claims are inherently unpredictable, the Company is currently not aware of any matters that, if determined adversely to it, would individually or taken together have a material adverse effect on our business, results of operations, financial position or cash flows.
-The Company records liabilities for legal and other contingencies when losses are probable and estimable.
-During the twelve months ended December 31, 2022 the Company recorded an estimated accrued liability of \$1.1 million related to a disputed change order with one of its vendors.
+From time to time, we become involved in claims, vendor disputes and other legal matters arising in the ordinary course of business.
+We investigate these claims as they arise.
+Although claims are inherently unpredictable, we are currently not aware of any matters that, if determined adversely to us, would individually or taken together have a material adverse effect on our business, results of operations, financial position or cash flows.
+We record liabilities for legal and other contingencies when losses are probable and estimable.